inviscloak/inviscloak.github.io/README.md

 │   └── <Scenarios> # For CS2 dataset.
 │       └── <Actions Index>
 │           └── <Frames> # **.png
-└── dataloader.py # for PyTorch data loader
+├── dataloader.py # for PyTorch data loader
+└── stat.csv # Statistics of the dataset
 ## Citation

 If you find this benchmark helpful for your research, please cite our paper: